 I nod, slowly.
 “Yep.
-It was—” because this wasn’t humiliating “—it’s from my old room.
+It was –” because this wasn’t humiliating “– it’s from my old room.
 At my mother’s.
-I—I kept it on the table next to my bed.”
+I kept it on the table by my bed.”

 “But you didn’t know me.”
-He’s puzzled still.
+He’s puzzled.
 “You didn’t act like you knew me, anyway.
 Not when we met.
 I had to tell you my name.”

 I shrug.
 The tension in my shoulders is a living thing, rippling and growling.
 This is a bad idea.
 “I wasn’t going to be the girl who told you I wanted to have your babies.
 Get real.”

-“Exactly.”
-I nod fervently.
-“And, honestly, I was—well, you were more handsome in person than you ever were hanging up in my room, and—okay.
+“Exactly,” I nod fervently.
+“And, honestly, I was – well, you were more handsome in person than you ever were hanging up in my room.
 You probably would have had to tell me my name.
-If my order hadn’t been called, I would never have remembered it.”
+If my order hadn’t been called, I wouldn’t have remembered it.”
 Stop babbling.

 “Luckily, it was written on the bag,” he mumbles, staring at the picture again.
 My stomach squeezes into a hard little knot.
 At least he’s joking.
 That’s a good sign, right?

 “You’d be the only one who knows any words.”
 A grimace twists his face.
-“There were over a hundred thousand girls like you—girls that knew all the words, that hung posters, that made signs.
-That bought t-shirts.
+“There were over a hundred thousand girls like you – girls who knew all the words, who hung posters, who made signs.
+Who bought T-shirts.
 Where are they now?”

-I wonder, briefly, whatever happened to my Fortishimo t-shirt.
-I paid through the nose for that.
+I wonder, briefly, whatever happened to my Fortishimo tee shirt.
+I paid through the nose for it.
 Oh, well.
 “Married, probably.”

 “Spouses,” he grumbles.